Ken Griffey Jr. Presents Major League Baseball: Game Boy version

 The game was released in 1997 for the Game Boy, with Super Game Boy capabilities.
 Due to cartridge space, there is only one stadium.
 Unlike its predecessor, the Game Boy port's players have stats from the 1996 season, but they play in the 1997 season.
 It also has both a Major League Baseball and a Major League Baseball Players Association license- a first for a Ken Griffey Jr. game on a Nintendo console.
-The home run derby in this version is also free of the six player limit, so gamers can select any non-pitcher MLB player.
+The home run derby mode from the SNES version was removed from this version.
 1997 Rookies of the Year Scott Rolen and Nomar Garciaparra debut in this game, along with Deivi Cruz.

 The Game Boy and Game Boy Color versions of the game were developed by programmer Brian Beuken, who was working freelance for Software Creations at the time.

 Reception

 Ken Griffey Jr. Presents Major League Baseball received generally mixed reviews.
 GamePro heavily criticized the game's lack of realism, citing the fictitious players, inaccurate ballparks, inability to adjust defense, "stylized" player sprites, and the ability to control the ball even after it leaves the pitcher's hand.
 However, they acknowledged the game has good music, "one of the best manuals for a baseball game", and gameplay that is very accessible to beginners.
 Electronic Gaming Monthly criticized that the computer is too difficult to beat in one-player mode, but praised the digitized voices of Steve Palermo and Jack Buck and the general playability.
 They scored the game a 6.6 out of 10.
 In 2018, Complex ranked the game 91st in their "The Best Super Nintendo Games of All Time".

 By July 1994, the game sold 750,000 copies.
 The game ultimately sold 1.2 million units.